Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Maximum Cash Interest:

-- 2.25% base rate (highest tier)
+- 2.25% rate (the highest available)3

 Lowest Crypto Fees: